IBM-EPBL/IBM-Project-21822-1659792147/Final Deliverables/code/README.md

 - To install dependency - `npm install`

-To run the developmen server:
+To run the development server:bash ,npm run dev or yarn dev

-bash
-npm run dev
-# or
-yarn dev

 ### Backend setup